Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 While the fifth Labor of Heracles wasn’t deadly, it was intended to be humiliating.
 King Augeas of Elis was famed for his stables, which held more cattle than any other in Greece, some 3,000 heads.

-These were divine, immortal cattle which produced a prodigious amount of dung – and the stables had not been cleaned in some thirty years.
+These were divine, immortal cattle that produced a prodigious amount of dung – and the stables had not been cleaned in some thirty years.
 So Eurystheus gave Heracles the task of cleaning the stables.

 Furthermore, Augeas himself offered Heracles a tenth of his herd if he could complete the job in a single day.
 Heracles rose to the challenge, diverting two rivers – the Peneus and Alpheus – to wash out the stables with a flood.